Saturday, December 13, 2025

 A stack of books with a graduation cap on top of them and a holder filled with pens and pencils.

-When I Was Young, I Knew the Career Path I Wanted
+When I Was Young, I Knew My Career Goals

 However, I never started classes.
 Instead, I moved to Montana, where my mom was living in the witness protection program.
 She encouraged me to stay with her and enroll at a private college (Rocky Mountain College, paid link) that offered an Equestrian program.